lernest/cat-genetics/README.md

 ```
 ['XX','Xx','Xx','xx']
 ```

-The phenotype is determined by the combination of these genes.
+One of these will be randomly picked when the kitten is born.

 A few notes on cat genetics that were taken into account for this abstraction:
 ```